Ethics for Case Managers, Part 2

 What Is Stress?

-“Stress” is the term used to describe a variety of physiological and psychological stimuli that cause a physiological response.
+Stress is the term used to describe a variety of physiological and psychological stimuli that cause a physiological response.
 The idea of stress began with the pioneering work of Walter Cannon (1871–1945).
 He investigated the sympathetic nervous system as it reacts to heat and noticed that the body responds in a predictable sequence.
+Dr. Cannon was the first investigator to use the phrase fight or flight.
+The fight-or-flight response, also known as the stress response, is an automatic reaction to stressful (and possibly dangerous) circumstances.
+Humans react quickly to such stress by either fighting the threat or fleeing from it (Study.com, 2015).

-The stress response was first described in 1956 by Hans Selye.
-In his research, he separated the physical effects of stress from other physical symptoms, observing that patients suffered physical effects not caused directly by their disease or by their medical condition.
+In his research, Hans Selye separated the physical effects of stress from other physical symptoms, observing that patients suffered physical effects not caused directly by their disease or by their medical condition.
 Selye found that stressors may be physical (such as infection, injury, and pain) or psychological (such as fear, anger, and sadness).
+A paper describing Selye’s theory was published in the Journal of Clinical Endocrinology in 1946 (Burgess, 2017).

 - Alarm reaction, where the body detects the external stimulus